bashtavenko/wagtail-on-gae-example/README.md

 This is a bare bone example of running [Wagtail](https://github.com/wagtail/wagtail) on Google App Engine Standard Environment.
 Since Wagtail is Django-based CMS, it is runs almost out of the box on GAE with a few minor tweaks.
 The basis of this is [Running Django on App Engine standard environment](https://cloud.google.com/python/django/appengine) tutorial.

+In addition to the bare bone example, there's another nice library called [Djangae](https://github.com/potatolondon/djangae) which provides many helpful features notably storage backend for the blog images, authentication, Datastore backend and others.

 ##Setup on Ubuntu 14.0.4 LTS
+Follow Django on GAE tutorial to setup Cloud SQL and proxy.

 Clone the repo.

-Follow Django on GAE tutorial to setup Cloud SQL and proxy.

 Configure database settings in env.yaml

-pip install -r requirements.txt -t lib/
+./install_deps

-python manage.py migrate
+./manage.py migrate

-python manage.py createsuperuser
+./manage.py createsuperuser

-python manage.py runserver
+./manage.py runserver

-python manage.py collectstatic
+./manage.py collectstatic

 gcloud app deploy